blu-bird/blubird/README.md

 * Chapter 1:
   * The Jacobian and derivative of a function as in 1.7 are automatically in brackets to indicate they are matrices.
 Uses `mathcal` font.
   * Interior, closure, and boundary symbols added.
   * Abbreviations for starting/ending matrices.
+Separate commands for inline matrices and display-style matrices.
 * Chapter 2:
   * Augmented matrices (both parenthesis and bracket delimiters) added